veecode-platform/platform-backstage-plugins/plugins/github-workflows/README.md

 1.1 - Using github auth provider:

-> :information_source: Make sure you have an github auth provider in your devportal. <br>
+> :information_source: Make sure you have an github auth provider in your devportal.
+See how [Add Github Auth Provider 📃](https://backstage.io/docs/auth/github/provider)
-> :information_source: See how https://backstage.io/docs/auth/github/provider

 ```yaml
 auth: